Tethya wilhelma genome project

 De novo assembled strand-specific RNAseq reads with Trinity (v2014) with options normalize and trimmomatic, 127012 transcripts including splice variants.

-GFF of Trinity transcripts was produced by GMAP, using option
+GFF of Trinity transcripts was produced by GMAP, using output format option

 Genome guided transcripts, raw reads mapped to genomic scaffolds with Tophat2 and genes predicted with StringTie, 46398 transcripts including splice variants.